apollographql/apollo-kotlin-normalized-cache/Writerside/topics/migration-guide.md

 }
 </code-block>

-> If you are already using an Apollo compiler plugin, make sure to update to Apollo Kotlin v5 or later, as this is required to use multiple plugins.
+> If you are already using an Apollo compiler plugin, make sure to update to Apollo Kotlin v5+ to use multiple plugins.
+Alternatively, you can also wrap the cache plugin in your own plugin.

 {style="note"}